 Palampore, mid–late 18th century Medium: cotton Technique: mordant printed or painted and resist-dyed plain weave (chintz) Label: cotton, mordant-printed, resist-painted, and dyed (chintz).
 Museum purchase from Au Panier Fleuri Fund.
 1952-118-1.

 What is this?

 A palampore or tent hanging with a center field and border.
 The field is dominated by a tall, straight, slender palm (possibly date?) rising from a mound, with a full crown of feathery foliage and fruit clusters.
 From lower on the trunk spring, at one side, a small palm head, bending gracefully, and from the other side a down-curving branch of blossoms.
-From the mound grows a slender flowering vine, which divides above the lower branches of the palm and winds, upward, forming a frame for the tree's head.
+From the mound grows a slender flowering vine, which divides and winds upward, forming a frame for the tree's head.

-Small flowering trees grow from either corner of the mound; the left of the palm is a short rugged tree, bamboo shoots close to the trunk of the palm, and to the right stands a handsome peacock.
+Small flowering trees grow from either corner of the mound; to the left of the palm is a short rugged tree, bamboo shoots grow close to the trunk of the palm, and to the right stands a handsome peacock.
 The trunk of the palm is marked with an eliptical pattern, and its roots are exposed.

 The border, 15 inches wide, is a repeating pattern of short trees, and in each corner, a small bamboo tree.
 The rows of little trees grow from a curving ground line, suggesting mounds.